YongShengTian/weather/README.md

 # weather
-this is a app to kown this the provice and city of Weather
+this is a app to know  the provice and city of Weather